 You're able to add up to 6 children with Family Sharing.

 There will be two options that appear: Add Child and Create a Child Account:

-Once the child is added, you'll move to the next step, which you guide into screen time set up:
+Once the child is added, you'll move to the next step, which will guide you into Setting up Screen Time:

 Start by selecting Downtime & App Limits.

 This feature allows a parent to decide how long a child can use a phone as determined by the set timeframe by the parent.

 This feature allows a parent to set up time limits on application usage that will make the apps inaccessible outside of the timeframe the parent sets.
 The child can request permission for more time.

 Important note: A parent will only be able to restrict apps based on categories (not specific applications) that are designated by Apple.

 The available categories include:

 -All apps & categories